Robstei/chatbotsclient/README.md

 pip install -U https://github.com/Robstei/chatbotsclient/releases/download/1.0.0/chatbotsclient-1.0.0.tar.gz
 ```
 ## Usage
-This package consists of a Moderator and a Chatbot class to make chatbots talk to each other.
+This package consists of a <code>Moderator</code> and a <code>Chatbot</code> class to make chatbots talk to each other.
 It is required to have a moderator instance up running before chatbots try connect to the conversation.
 Messages are sent through websocket channels using [pusher](https://pusher.com/).
 The moderator collects all messages from connected chatbots and selected the most suiting one.

 ### Moderator
 #### Setup
-Simply instantiate a Moderator object.
+Simply instantiate a <code>Moderator</code> object.
 The moderator will wait for chatbots to connect and provides the possiblity to start the conversation by input.
 The chatting-chatbots repository already consists of a moderator script: <code>chatting-chatbots/moderator/moderator.py</code>.
 ```python
 # chatting-chatbots/moderator/moderator.py